Open-FIM/24h-recall/README.md

 Do not share internal webhook URLs, localhost URLs, Docker bridge URLs, admin URLs, or server-side routes.

+## Resources showing use of Intake24 across countries
+## Validation

+## Adopted to different countries

 ## How to cite

 If you use this repository, please cite it as: